o7q/cubeLauncher/README.md

 # cubeLauncher
-A simple and lightweight installation manager for Minecraft.
+A simple and lightweight modpack loader for Minecraft.

-Made using code from an old project.
+Running C# .NET Framework 4.8.
+If you want to compile the code yourself I highly recommend using Visual Studio.